Eran-Holzman/Eran-Holzman/README.md

 ## 💻  Data-Driven Problem Solver

-Passionate about uncovering insights and solving problems with data, I leverage my skills in SQL, Python, and Tableau to analyze and visualize information, transforming it into actionable solutions.
+I leverage my skills in SQL, Python, and Tableau to analyze and visualize data, transforming it into actionable insights.
+My background in Computer Science and Economics fuels my passion for data-driven decision making and problem-solving.

 **My background in Computer Science and Economics fuels my enthusiasm for:**